Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 OK So Now We’re Going to Fast Forward…

-So obviously running a high sales volume district for Journeys for seven years has taught me a TON of lessons.
+So obviously running a high sales volume district for a retail company for seven years has taught me a TON of lessons.
 And just like my soccer career THAT could be a book in and of itself.
 That said, all those lessons (most of them HARD) are what enable me to help others here, at Origin Leadership Group.
-So, that whole story and all that knowledge will be represented in the blog posts, handouts, freebies, courses, and consulting that is done here.
+So, that whole story and all that knowledge will be represented in the blog posts, handouts, freebies, that is done here.

 So a very big thank you for reading, and I’m now going to point you in the direction of my favorite blog post to date, What I Got Out of the Landmark Forum (And What You Can Expect).